sanjaylakshmanan/Pneumatic-Fingers/README.md

 ## Discussion

-The deformations and stresses in the nonlinear analysis is higher than the linear case whihc is expected.
+The deformations and stresses in the nonlinear analysis is higher than the linear case which is expected.
 The plot of deformation magnitude at a point on the right end of the finger shows this clearly.

 <img width="1413" height="754" alt="Model_Anno" src="displacement_vs_pressure.png" />